ericsonga/APCSAReview/_sources/ArrayBasics/horseBarnA.rst

         barn.spaces[5] = new Horsey("Patches", 1350);
         barn.spaces[6] = new Horsey("Duke", 1410);

-        // show what is in the barn System.out.println(barn);
+        // print out what is in the barn System.out.println(barn);

         // test